(click on the map to zoom in)

 - Plant seeds in the mango, papaya, and lemon orchards;

 - Acquire a shoot of the African Tulip.

 - Sundew Sprout (Strength — 42; Artefact — Harpoon).

-The ground on the Island is indeed amazingly fertile - just what Ayra needs.
-Here, plants will grow quickly.
-But first, weeds has to be pulled out, and the Sundew Sprout has to be defeated.
+The soil on the Island is indeed amazingly fertile — just what Ayra needs.
+Here, plants will grow fast.
+But first, we need to pull out weeds, and defeat the Sundew Sprout.